chipster/chipster-openshift/k3s/backup-to-s3.md

 Try to start a new backup in the admin view and follow the logs to see that it works.

-If you are doing incremental backups to the archive server, remove the backups from the object storage (or their `archive_info` files) to get full backup.
-This ensures that all backups from now have only encrypted files.
+If you are doing incremental backups to the archive server, remove the backups from the object storage (or their `archive_info` files) to get a full backup.
+This ensures that all backups from now on have only encrypted files.

 ### How to manage keys in gpg